DEFINE YOUR SHAKER CABINETS STYLE

 All of our wood doors and drawer fronts receive SHERWIN-WILLIAMS’s 14-step finishing process, resulting in one of the finest finishes in the industry.
 From the initial sanding to the final finish application, each piece of cabinetry is made to your exact specifications by our skilled craftsmen.

-All of our kitchen cabinets wholesale are required use of dovetail construction.
+All of our shaker style cabinets are required use of dovetail construction.
 A process that involves plywood side panels to perfectly interlock with a solid wood face frame through corresponding dovetail grooves.
 This highly resilient technique introduced to the market guarantees that cabinet lines are secure, strong, and long-lasting.

 The anti-warp component involves the use of plywood panels comprised of rigid reinforcement beams.
-By applying the beams with a dovetail construction technique to secure all components, our cabinet meets this standard ensuring a strong, reliable build that is resistant to distortion.
+By applying the beams with a dovetail construction technique to secure all components, our white shaker cabinets meets this standard ensuring a strong, reliable build that is resistant to distortion.

-To ensure a unified and organic design build, our kitchen cabinets for sale lines with plastic corner blocks, which keep the purity of cohesive construction.
+To ensure a unified and organic design build, our white shaker kitchen cabinets lines with plastic corner blocks, which keep the purity of cohesive construction.